Bone health: Obesity

 Obesity affects bone mineral density (BMD) and fracture risk.
 While increased weight may enhance BMD due to mechanical loading, it can also elevate fracture risk at specific skeletal sites.
 Studies suggest that obesity impacts bone quality, potentially increasing fragility.

 Magnesium is essential for bone health, contributing to bone formation and maintenance.
 Lower magnesium intake has been linked to reduced BMD, while higher intake may help protect against fractures, particularly in postmenopausal women.

 While obesity may increase BMD, body fat distribution and metabolic factors can negatively affect bone quality, potentially raising fracture risk.

 Lifestyle and nutrition

 Regular physical activity, particularly weight-bearing and resistance exercises, has been shown to improve bone density and reduce the likelihood of fractures.
+While placing weight-bearing stress on these bones, it will signal the body to start strengthening and it will help stimulate bone growth to make the bones stronger over time.

 Adequate intake of calcium and vitamin D is essential for bone health.
 The National Osteoporosis Foundation recommends a daily calcium intake of 1,000 mg for men aged 50-70 and 1,200 mg for women aged 51 and older and men aged 71 and older.
 For vitamin D, a daily intake of 800-1,000 IU is recommended for adults aged 50 and older.